How to Reduce Meeting Overload

 Leaders model the culture.
 By showing up prepared, starting and ending on time, and sticking to the agenda, they set the standard for how meetings should run.

-When efficiency and clarity are modeled from the top, people engage more fully in the meetings that remain.
+Once you have efficiency and clarity modeled from the top, people engage more fully in the meetings that remain.

 Giving Your Team Time Back